 We believe that children learn best when their rights, emotional and social needs are prioritised and this shows in our performance data which, over the last 5 years, has exceeded national expectations in many areas and makes us one of the top performing schools in Torbay.

 A strength of our school is its size: we are a small school with a maximum number of 105 pupils.
 It means we know all the children well and can make sure that we do our best to develop their learning in a happy, safe, secure and rights -respecting environment.

-At our most recent Ofsted inspection, the school was judged as good.
+At our most recent Ofsted inspection (February 2019), the school was judged as good.
 These are some of the strengths that Ofsted identified:

-- The headteacher provides excellent, dedicated leadership.
-At our most recent Church schools inspection (September 2014), the school was also judged as good, with one area judged as outstanding.
+At our most recent Church schools inspection (September 2019), the school was also judged as good.

 These are some of the strengths identified: